Introduction

 Getting Started

-Setting Up Pipeline
+Setting Up a Pipeline

 • For each environment, enter the environment name and associate a Salesforce org with that environment.